girlbossceo/conduwuit/CODE_OF_CONDUCT.md

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement over email at coc@koesters.xyz or over Matrix at @timo:conduit.rs.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement over email at strawberry@puppygock.gay or over Matrix at @strawberry:puppygock.gay.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the